 Developing your inner gyroscope

 Inner stability requires a degree of internal fortitude.
 We can begin to develop this fortitude by recognizing and appreciating our own unique set of resources, strengths, values, and abilities.
-We need to spend some time figuring out who we are as a person and learn to connect with that person.
+To actively maintain our personal identity during times of change we need to spend some time figuring out who we are as a person and learn to connect with that person.

 Sadly, most of us have lost touch with our creative self.
 We have allowed the roles we play to define who we are as a person when it should be the other way around.
 From this perspective the winds of change can easily throw us off balance.